josemiguelmelo/traceability-workshop/workshop/services/docs/docs/index.md

 ### System Architecture

 1. Compare the architecture / DAG you created with the one provided by Jaeger (**System Architecture** tab on the top navbar)

+### Implement a new microservice

+1. Implement a new API that allows to add todos to a user.
+A todo can be open or closed.
+If the user is a premium user, there is no limit in the number of todos.
+Otherwise, a limit of 10 todos can be in state OPEN.

+    - In this section, explore and try out multiple approaches: HTTP request to user-management API, consume from *premium-user-created* Kafka topic, etc.

+    - You can use [these projects](https://github.com/josemiguelmelo/traceability-workshop/tree/master/workshop/microservices) as reference using Spring Boot

+    - If you want to try out another framework, you can also try to explore for example Quarkus with OpenTelemetry